cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-HA.md

 |Manual Wake-On-Lan|         |ha              |                              |                      |

 - In server's BIOS setup (power management section), add start directive for poweron action performed each Thursday and Friday at 08:35:00.
+> [!NOTE]
+> timezone is UTC into NIOS by default.
+For example, 07:35:00 value shall be set for alignment with Europe Paris timezone when HA server shall be started at 08:35:00 in France.

 # APPLICATION SERVICES
 ## Automation scripts